musciencia/jabsolute/README.md

 # jabsolute
-Develop absolute pitch with this ear training desktop application written for the java platform.
+JAbsolute is an ear training Java application to help you develop absolute pitch.
+It works on any platform supported by the Java Virtual Machine.